Powerlearnproject/se-day1-assignment-denis7071/README.md

 Vague prompt - Explain AI.
 Improved prompt - Explain artificial intelligence in simple terms, focusing on its applications in everyday life.

-The improved prompt is more effective as it provides a clear, focus and a specific audience, allowing the AI model to generate a concise and understandable response
+The improved prompt is more effective as it provides a clear, focus and a specific audience, allowing the AI model to generate a concise and understandable response.